Chethz/FitnessPlace/README.md

 ## Specification Pattern

 In addition to the repository pattern, FitnessPlace utilizes the Specification Pattern.
 This pattern defines a set of criteria and enables filtering objects in a collection based on these criteria.
-By using the Specification Pattern, FitnessPlace achieves a more modular and maintainable approach to defining and applying business rules, which enhances the flexibility and adaptability of the application.
+By using the Specification Pattern, FitnessPlace achieves a more modular and maintainable approach to defining and applying business rules, enhancing the application's flexibility and adaptability.

 ## Entity Framework Core